vatesfr/xen-orchestra/docs/updater.md

 ![](./assets/xo5updatemenu.png)

 You can see the yellow bell icon: it means your appliance is not registered.
-You **must register in order to have updates and trial**.
+You **must register in order to have updates and a trial**.

 ![](./assets/xo5updatetooltip.png)

 #### Register

-Updates and trial will be available as soon as you registered your appliance.
+Updates and trials will be available as soon as you register your appliance.
 To register, use your https://xen-orchestra.com credentials you gave to download it previously (your email and your password):

 ![](./assets/xo5register.png)